+Learning Environment

-Learning Environment Right: Students have the right to an Responsibility: Students have the orderly school and classroom responsibility to ensure that their environment that will promote learning action does not disrupt the school or for all students. classroom environment, or school activities.
+Right: Students have the right to an orderly school and classroom environment that will promote learning for all students.

+Responsibility: Students have the responsibility to ensure that their action does not disrupt the school or classroom environment, or school activities.

+Expression

-Expression Right: Students have the right to express themselves in speech, writing and/or expression within the boundaries defined by federal and state law, and the policies established by the school.
+Right: Students have the right to express themselves in speech, writing and/or expression within the boundaries defined by federal and state law, and the policies established by the school.